bucketfulofsunshine/bfs-reactivity-pack/README.md

 * (BG1EE) Add an option in the Feldepost Inn to proclaim you're also a mage.
 No more *'You're a mage?
 We don't want trouble with a mage!'* We have a mage too!
 It's duel time!
 * (BG2EE) Add option for clerics of Lathander to recognize aspects of him in Amaunator.
-* (BG2EE) Add option, if the player has more than X amount of gold and is rich, to comment as such in the Mithrest Inn.
+* (BG2EE) Add option, if the player has more than X amount of gold, to comment as such in the Mithrest Inn.
 The nobles will still look down on you but, hey, at least you're rich!

 ## LICENSING